 Canada’s egg, poultry and dairy industries are an extremely valuable economic contributor to many communities across the country.
 Thanks to supply management, farming provides stability and growth which, on a provincial level, is especially vital to rural Alberta.
 Together, these supply managed industries create jobs, support local businesses, provide municipal, provincial and federal tax revenue, and contribute to Canada’s Gross Domestic Product.

-Here is a more detailed look at the economic impact of the egg and poultry industries across Canada (2013).
+Here is a more detailed look at the economic impact of the egg industry across Canada (2015).

 - Registered pullet growers in Alberta: 120

 - Gross Domestic Production (egg farmers): $77.2 million

 - Gross Domestic Production (egg farmers & graders): $120.0 million

 - Total # jobs created directly by egg farmers: 782